 - Limited range of motion due to pain

 The symptoms of avascular necrosis may look like other medical conditions or bone problems.
 Always talk with your healthcare provider for a diagnosis.

 How is avascular necrosis diagnosed?

 Along with a complete medical history and physical exam, you may have one or more of the following tests:

 - X-ray.
 This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.

 - Computed tomography scan (also called a CT or CAT scan).
-This procedure uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
-A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
+This is an imaging test that uses X-rays and a computer to make detailed images of the body.
+A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 - Magnetic resonance imaging (MRI).
 This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.